ethanokamura/perfectline/src/content/linked-list/indexing.md

 }
 ```

-Note that this returns a const value.
+**NOTE**: This returns a const value.
 By adding const after the function declaration, you're indicating that this member function can be called on const objects of LinkedList, and it won't modify the object's state.

 This next part is optional but here are some functions we can create without out new indexing operator: